I love that quote above because it rings so true.

-A roundup post can be a number of things, including best tools in your industry, top strategies and one of the most popular ones out there – the expert roundup, where you can gather experts opinions and thoughts on your topic and share it with your audience.
+A roundup post can be a number of things, including the best tools in your industry, top strategies and one of the most popular ones out there – the expert roundup, where you can gather experts opinions and thoughts on your topic and share it with your audience.

-The reason they're great for mummy bloggers is because they're easier to put together and when you do a roundup post on experts within your niche, you're using other people's content for the post.
+The reason they're great for mummy bloggers is that they're easier to put together and when you do a roundup post on experts within your niche, you're using other people's content for the post.